NBN Atlas Isle of Man

 Manx BirdLife is a Manx bird conservation charity that uses an on-going programme of research to under-pin its conservation work.
 The purpose of the charity can be expressed as ‘Working to conserve wild birds and their habitats on the Isle of Man, using research to identify priority species and using community engagement to secure support for and understanding of our work’.

 Manx Whale and Dolphin Watch surveys and records cetacean sightings around the Isle of Man and works in collaboration with the Manx Wildlife Trust and the Sea Watch Foundation of the UK.
+You can report your sightings of all marine mammals and sharks on their website.

 Manx Wildlife Trust (MWT) is the leading nature conservation charity on the Isle of Man, with concern for both terrestrial and marine environments.
 The MWT is one of the three main data providers to the Partnership Recorder 6 database.